MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/campaign.md

 ### <a name="countrycode"></a>Country Code
 The country code for the Bing Merchant Center store.

+The Bing Merchant Center store catalog will be filtered to only include products for the specified country.

 For example, the following country code values are supported.
 * *AU* - Australia